Skip to content

 Answer: 36 world records, along with 39 European records and 74 Olympic records.
 And all of this happened at a Games boycotted by 66 nations, including the United States.

 The asterisk is the real story.
-These records were set without American, West German, Japanese, and dozens of other nations’ athletes competing.
+These records were set without American, West German, Japanese, and dozens of other nations’ athletes there to race.
 Some records stood for years.
-Others were immediately questioned because the field was incomplete.
-The 1980 Olympics remain the most politically complicated Games of the modern era.
+Others got picked apart at once, because half the field was missing.
+The 1980 Olympics stay the most politically tangled Games of the modern era.

 How to Use These 80s Trivia Questions